taylortra/assign3/assign3.md

 sudo systemctl restart nginx
 ```

-### Congratulations! your Debian 12 server is now set up with a new regular user, root SSH access has been disables, you installed Nginx, and a sample website has been configured.
+## Congratulations!
+Your Debian 12 server is now set up with a new regular user, root SSH access has been disables, you installed Nginx, and a sample website has been configured.